Sqeta/SavoraApplication-master/README.md

 * Silver Badge - Awarded when spending is below the budget range.
 * Bronze Badge - Awarded when spending exceeds the budget range.

-These rewards provide motivation for users to maintain healthy spending habits.
+These rewards provide motivation for users to maintain healthy spending habits and stay committed to their financial goals.

-The extra features that i added
+## Additional Features Implemented

-In addition to the required features, the following custom features were developed:
+In addition to the required features, the following custom features were developed to improve the user experience and provide more meaningful financial insights.

-##Top Spending Category
+### Top Spending Category

 The application automatically identifies and displays the category where the user spends the most money.

 Example:

 * Top Category: Food

 This feature helps users quickly recognize their biggest spending area and make informed financial decisions.
+By identifying where most of their money is being spent, users can make adjustments to improve their budgeting habits.

-Financial Health Problems
+### Financial Health Dashboard

 A personalized financial dashboard was added to provide users with a quick overview of their financial performance.

 The dashboard displays: